pleperi/riddler_solutions/README.md

-In this repo I'll post solutions to the weekly challenges in FiveThirtyEight's awesome Riddler column.
+This repo contains answers to a few weekly challenges in FiveThirtyEight's Riddler column.
 Check it out on Fridays at fivethirtyeight.com.